saisusheelkode/Sai/README.md

 * EE 385: Random Signals and Noise
 * EE 386: Intro Control/Robotic Systems

-## Graduate Teaching Assistant (Aug 2014 - May 2015)
+## Graduate Teaching Assistant, The Department of Mechanical and Aerospace Engineering (Aug 2014 - May 2015)
 > The University of Alabama in Huntsville
-> The Department of Mechanical and Aerospace Engineering

 * MAE 111: Intro to Computation Tools